Why Your AI Strategy Is Secretly Failing You Right Now

 What does it mean that AI transformation is a problem of governance?

-It means that the primary reason AI initiatives fail is not inadequate technology but the absence of clear ownership, accountability structures, ethical enforcement, and regulatory compliance frameworks.
-AI transformation is a problem of governance, which is a recognition that organizational systems, not software, determine AI outcomes.
+It means the primary reason AI initiatives fail is not inadequate technology but the absence of clear ownership, accountability structures, ethical enforcement, and regulatory compliance frameworks.
+Organizational systems, not software, determine AI outcomes.

 Why do most AI transformation projects fail despite strong technology?